 Bolsonaro vetoes former secretary of Doria in a position in the ministry of Paulo Guedes

-Abhishek Pratap 1 hour agoNewsComments Off on Bolsonaro vetoes former secretary of Doria in a position in the ministry of Paulo Guedes8 Views
+Abhishek Pratap 2 hours agoNewsComments Off on Bolsonaro vetoes former secretary of Doria in a position in the ministry of Paulo Guedes7 Views

 BRASILIA — President Jair Bolsonaro vetoed the name of former federal deputy and former minister of Cities Alexandre Baldy (PP-GO) to occupy a post of political articulation within the Ministry of Economy, according to government sources.